CrazeeGhost/PS4JbEmu/README.md

 3. Prevent the Pi from automatically becoming a USB gadget on every boot <br />
    a.
 Add `sudo /sbin/modprobe -r g_mass_storage` to `/etc/rc.local`
 5. Install and setup `lighttpd` and `PHP`
+6. Enable fast cgi module for lighttpd
+   a. `sudo lighttpd-enable-mod fastcgi fastcgi-php`
+   b. `sudo systemctl reload lighttpd.service`
-6. Configure `/var/www/html/ps4` as the document root directory for the exploit app (via `lighttpd` configs)
+8. Configure `/var/www/html/ps4` as the document root directory for the exploit app (via `lighttpd` configs)
-7. Clone or download the source code from this repo <br>
+9. Clone or download the source code from this repo <br>
    a. `cd /home/pi` <br>
-   b. `sudo git clone https://github.com/CrazeeGhost/PS4JbEmu.git` <br />
+   b. `git clone https://github.com/CrazeeGhost/PS4JbEmu.git` <br />
-   c. `sudo git config --global --add safe.directory /home/pi/PS4JbEmu`
-8. Allow the webserver user to run some commands as root without password <br>
+10. Allow the webserver user to run modprobe as root without password <br>
    a.
-Add `www-data ALL = NOPASSWD: /sbin/modprobe, /sbin/reboot, /sbin/shutdown, /var/www/html/ps4/updateHost.sh` to your `sudoers` file using the `visudo` command
+Add `www-data ALL=(ALL) NOPASSWD: /sbin/modprobe` to your sudoers file using the `visudo` command
-9. Make the web app accessible to the webserver <br />
+11. Make the web app accessible to the webserver (will not work if you did not follow the directory strcture in step 8)<br />
+   a. `cp /home/pi/PS4JbEmu/updateHost.sh /home/pi` <br />
-   a. `sudo chmod 755 /home/pi/PS4JbEmu/updateHost.sh` <br />
+   b. `sudo chmod 755 /home/pi/updateHost.sh` <br />
-   b. `sudo /home/pi/PS4JbEmu/updateHost.sh`
+   c. `sudo /home/pi/updateHost.sh`

-Note: `Update Host` button on the web app will not work if you did not follow the directory strcture in the steps above

 ### Credits
+1. Kameleonre_ - Porting PSFree Exploit
-1. Sleirsgoevy – Webkit, Offline Activator
+2. Sleirsgoevy – Webkit, Offline Activator
-2. Chendochap – KeExploit
+3. Chendochap – KeExploit
-3. Karo Sharifi – Offline Exploit Web Host
-4. PaulJenkin – Inspiration for USB Emulation
+5. PaulJenkin – Inspiration for USB Emulation